Frequently Asked Questions

 Number Portability

-Number portability is not available in Nepal.
+Mobile Number Portability (MNP) is not available in Nepal.
 Mobile numbers remain tied to their original network operators, which simplifies message routing but means customers cannot keep their numbers when changing providers.

 Sending SMS to Landlines

-Sending SMS to landline numbers is not possible in Nepal.
-Attempts to send messages to landline numbers will result in a failed delivery and may trigger a 400 response error (error code 21614) from messaging APIs.
-These messages will not appear in logs and accounts will not be charged for failed attempts.
+You cannot send SMS to landline numbers in Nepal.
+Attempts will fail delivery and may trigger a 400 response error (error code 21614) from messaging APIs.
+Failed messages will not appear in logs, and you will not be charged.

-Compliance and Regulatory Guidelines for SMS in Nepal
+NTA SMS Compliance and Regulatory Requirements for Nepal

-Nepal's telecommunications sector is regulated by the Nepal Telecommunications Authority (NTA), which oversees SMS marketing and communications.
-While specific SMS marketing laws are still evolving, businesses must adhere to general telecommunications guidelines and international best practices for message sending.
+The Nepal Telecommunications Authority (NTA) regulates Nepal's telecommunications sector and oversees SMS marketing and communications.
+While specific SMS marketing laws are still evolving, adhere to general telecommunications guidelines and international best practices for message sending.

 Consent and Opt-In

-Explicit Consent Required: You must obtain and document clear, explicit consent from recipients before sending any marketing or promotional messages.
+Explicit Consent Required: Obtain and document clear, explicit consent from recipients before sending any marketing or promotional messages.
 Best practices include:

 HELP/STOP and Other Commands

-All SMS campaigns must support standard opt-out commands in both English and Nepali:
+Support standard opt-out commands in both English and Nepali for all SMS campaigns:

 Do Not Call / Do Not Disturb Registries